jrnd-io/jr-kafka-connect-source/README.md

 ### Custom templates

-Connector can be configured with a custom template for value.
-In this example a JR connector job with a custom template will be instantiated and produce 5 new random messages to _customer_ topic every 5 seconds, using the _Confluent Schema Registry_ to register the _Avro_ schema.
+Connector can be configured using a custom template for keys and values.

+In this example a JR connector job with a custom template for values will be instantiated and produce 5 new random messages to _customer_ topic every 5 seconds, using the _Confluent Schema Registry_ to register the _Avro_ schema.

 Template definition is loaded from file _/tmp/customer-template.json_ existing on Kafka Connect Worker nodes.